Sydney Possuelo: Life and career

-Sydney Possuelo started his career assisting the famous Villas Boas brothers with their work among indigenous peoples of the Xingu River area.
+Sydney Possuelo started his career assisting the Villas Boas brothers with their work among indigenous peoples of the Xingu River area.

-In the late 1980s, he was instrumental in FUNAI's pacification and assimilation of the Arara (Para) people after conflict erupted between the Arara and construction crews working on the Trans-Amazonian Highway.
-The Arara fell victim to Eurasian diseases and lack of coordination between white and Arara meant that despite FUNAI's preparation for such eventuality, the resulting epidemic caused significant demographic upset.
-Lack of support for the consequences of contact and socioeconomic marginalization of the newly assimilated Arara had devastating consequences for their wellbeing, and disillusioned Possuelo with the existing policy of assimilation and acculturation of previously-uncontacted tribes.
+In the late 1980s, he was instrumental for peacebuilding efforts undertaken on behalf of the Fundação Nacional dos Povos Indígenas (National Foundation of the Indigenous Peoples); FUNAI) after conflict erupted between the Arara people and construction crews working on the Trans-Amazonian Highway.
+The Arara fell victim to Eurasian diseases and lack of coordination between white and Arara meant that, despite FUNAI's preparation for such eventuality, the resulting epidemic caused significant demographic upset.
+Lack of support for the consequences of contact and socioeconomic marginalization of the recently assimilated Arara had devastating consequences for their wellbeing, which disillusioned Possuelo with the existing policy of assimilation and acculturation of previously uncontacted tribes.

-With support from like-minded FUNAI officials, particularly Gilberto Pinto Figueiredo, Possuelo successfully advocated for the creation of the Department of Indigenous in Isolation (Departamento de Indios Isolados) within FUNAI and became its first Director in 1987.
+With support from like-minded FUNAI officials, particularly Gilberto Pinto Figueiredo, Possuelo successfully advocated for the creation of the Department of Indigenous in Isolation (Departamento de Indios Isolados) within FUNAI and became its first director in 1987.

 The Department of Indigenous in Isolation doubled the surface size of officially designated Indigenous land in Brazil over the next two years.

 Working in the most isolated areas in the Amazon region, Possuelo has led many expeditions, getting in contact with or learning about isolated tribes in Brazil, with the aim to protect them from outsiders.
-He was responsible, among others, for the restoration of peaceful relations with the "uncontacted" Korubo Indians, who had previously killed some FUNAI officials, including Possuelo's close friend Raimundo (Sobral) Batista Magalhães.
+He was responsible, among others, for the restoration of peaceful relations with the Korubo people, who had previously killed some FUNAI officials, including Possuelo's close friend Raimundo (Sobral) Batista Magalhães.

 On January 24, 2006, Possuelo was dismissed as director of the Department of Unknown Tribes within FUNAI.
 Days earlier, he had criticized FUNAI director Mercio Pereira Gomes for suggesting that Brazilian Indians held too much land, comparing Gomes to "ranchers, land-grabbers, miners, and loggers."

-Possuelo is still continuing his efforts at defending isolated tribes through the non-governmential Instituto Indigenista Interamericano.
+Possuelo continued his efforts at defending isolated tribes through the non-governmental Instituto Indigenista Interamericano.